swarupm3/FPGA-Camera-Project/README.md

 - **Button H2 = 0** → Edge detection OFF
 - **Button H2 = 1** → Edge detection ON

-When enabled, the pipeline highlights edges by emphasizing rapid pixel-intensity changes.
+When enabled, the pipeline highlights edges by emphasizing large pixel luminosity variations.
 The effect updates immediately every pixel clock cycle, with no added frame delay.

-This control lets you visually inspect object boundaries and verify that the capture + processing pipeline is functioning correctly.